eliasalbuquerque/cheat-sheets/git-commands.md

 2. Commit your changes: After staging your changes, you can commit them using the `git commit` command:

-        git commit -m "<message>"
+        git commit -m "<subject>" -m "<description>"

-    Replace `<message>` with a short description of the changes you’ve made.
+    The first `-m` option is the *subject* (short description), and the next is the extended *description* (body).
+    Replace `<subject>` with a short description of the changes you’ve made and `<description>` for a brief description of what is being resolved in this release.
 This message will be associated with the commit and can help you and others understand what changes were made.

-3. Push your changes: If you’re working with a remote repository, you can push your changes to it using the `git push` command:
+1. Push your changes: If you’re working with a remote repository, you can push your changes to it using the `git push` command:

         git push